openedx/edx-platform/docs/en_us/course_authors/source/create_new_course.rst

 Find Files
 ==================

 The **Files & Uploads** page lists up to 50 files.
-If your course has more than 50 files, additional files are listed in other pages.
+If your course has more than 50 files, additional files are listed on other pages.

 The range of the files listed on the page, and the total number of files, are shown at the top of the page.